GitHub App Adoption

 • ARC controller in arc-systems

-• Optional additive scale sets from dev-extra-runner-sets.tfvars, including the current heavy Nix canary tinyland-nix-heavy
+• Optional additive shared capability labels from extra_runner_sets, such as the current heavy Nix lane tinyland-nix-heavy

 For the current Tinyland rollout, honey is the only physical cluster target.
 The Civo cluster has been decommissioned (April 2026).